Oblongs/common-domain-model/docs/eligible-collateral-representation.md

 approach is intended to also be used to express collateral eligibility for other industry workflows such as Securities Lending, Repo and Exchange Traded Derivatives (ETD).
-The model foundations, broad range of attributes and functions has been constructed with this in mind and can be extended further to operate to wider processes.
+The model foundations, broad range of attributes and functions, have been constructed with this in mind and can be extended further to operate to wider processes.

 The common data requirements have been established through industry